Applying for a grant

 In some cases, the researcher may work simultaneously as an employed researcher and a grant researcher.
 These types of grants are awarded by for example the Finnish Cultural Foundation.

 The recipient must pay taxes for grants paid by foundations, universities or other private entities for the part of the grant that exceeds sum awarded as State artist grants.
 The sum for an artist grant will be confirmed yearly.
-In 2020, the maximum limit for tax-free artist grants and other grants is just over 1,900 euros a month.
+In 2021, the maximum limit for tax-free artist grants and other grants is just under 2,000 euros a month.

 Grants paid by public-sector entities such as the Government and municipalities are lower than the maximum limit for tax-free grants.
 However, they will influence the taxation of grants received from private actors such as foundations, associations and companies.
 If you have been awarded a grant from several sources at the same time, you must pay taxes, if the total amount of the grants exceeds the amount of a State artist grant.